Detection and evaluation of electrical power quality

 Electricity as a resource

-To classify deviations from the original sinusoidal shape, a mathematical operation is used: the so called Fourier transform, named after Jean Baptiste Joseph Fourier (1768 - 1830).
-As a result, this leads to the so called harmonic.
+In order to classify deviations from the original form, the sine, a mathematical procedure, the so-called Fourier transformation according to Jean Baptiste Joseph Fourier (1768 to 1830), is used.
+The result of this method are the so-called harmonics.
 The use of this complicated calculation is finding out how combinations of different equipment with differently distorted currents react.
-Partly, individual effects cancel each other out when different equipment is combined, partly they add-up.
-Additionally, an effect of the distorted current on the voltage can be noted.
+In addition, a statement can also be made about the effect of the distorted current on the voltage.
 This is where things get interesting.
-This interference has an effect on all equipment in the network, disturbances in connection with the current, however, only affect the concerning device itself and transmission media like cables, transformers and protective devices.
-Voltage disturbances not only have an effect on the layer where they are created, but also on layers above and below.
+This is because all the operating equipment in the network feels this impairment; disturbances in the current only affect the generating equipment itself and the transmission media like cables, transformers and protective devices.
+The disturbances on the voltage not only affect the layers in which they are generated, but are also transmitted to layers above and below.
 For this reason, different limits and compatibility levels have been defined for the standardization of different networks.
-The German standard DIN EN 50160 "Voltage characteristics of electricity supplied by public distribution networks" only defines limits for voltage disturbances in low and medium voltage systems.

 If the limits are exceeded at a certain point in the network, the cause needs to be found.
-If there are several subscribers at the connection point, every single one of them needs to be checked in accordance with the "D-A-CH-CZ technical rules for the assessment of network disturbances".
+If there are several subscribers at the connection point, every single one of them needs to be checked.
 The level of the permissible disturbance in current consumption depends on the ratio of connected load to short circuit power at the feeding point.
 Ideally, an evaluation and dimensioning of possibly required compensation measures should be carried out and taken into account during planning of the facility.
 This is both needed to ensure the operational safety of the own facility and for the safety of other network operators.